 If you watch a daytime soap opera, you will see this racking focus technique used in a blatantly obvious manner once you know what to look for.
 When the camera moves in on (or changes focus) on a person or object, we the viewer are more likely to be subconsciously “pulled in” to the action and the internal, emotional world of the character.
-When the focus shifts or the camera moves out, the director is visually signalling to us, that we’ve seen all we need to, and it’s time to move on.
+When the focus shifts or the camera moves out, the director is visually signaling to us, that we’ve seen all we need to, and it’s time to move on.
 Here we are more likely to subconsciously drawback and become emotionally detached from the scene.

 Try this On-camera Presenter Technique: Gaze Motion

 Another technique to focus the viewers’ attention is what is called “gaze motion”.
 We the viewer will tend to look in the same direction where the video presenter appears to be looking on-screen.

 Again, this happens at a subconscious level; viewers can’t help but follow the presenter’s gaze.

 TV Advertisers also use this technique to get us to focus on objects or areas of the screen that they want us to pay attention to.

 Arrange the Visual Elements Onscreen

-For example, a pharmaceutical commercial will probably want us to look up at the brand name and product packaging, not down at the mandatory side-effect warnings that are displayed on the bottom of the screen.
+For example, a pharmaceutical commercial will probably want us to look up at the brand name and product packaging, not down at the mandatory side-effect warnings that are displayed at the bottom of the screen.
 To do this they will have the actors looking up, and arrange other visual elements of the scene to make sure we are focused on the brand, not looking down at the side effects!

 It’s these subtle elements that can help you and your message stand out.
 Think about the different ways could experiment with these production techniques in your video presentations.